Andiry/nova/README.md

 command.

 ## Running NOVA
-NOVA runs on a physically contiguous memory region that is not used by the Linux kernel, and relies on the kernel NVDIMM support.
+NOVA runs on a physically contiguous memory region that is not used by the Linux kernel.

-To run NOVA, first build up your kernel with NVDIMM support enabled (`CONFIG_BLK_DEV_PMEM`), and then you can reserve the memory space by booting the kernel with `memmap` command line option.
+After you compile the kernel, you can reserve the memory space by booting the kernel with `memmap` command line option.

-For instance, adding `memmap=16G!8G` to the kernel boot parameters will reserve 16GB memory starting from 8GB address, and the kernel will create a `pmem0m` block device under the `/dev` directory.
+For instance, adding `memmap=16G!8G` to the kernel boot parameters will reserve 16GB memory starting from 8GB address, and the kernel will create a `pmem0` block device under the `/dev` directory.

 After the OS has booted, you can initialize a NOVA instance with the following commands:

 ~~~
 #insmod nova.ko
-#mount -t NOVA -o init /dev/pmem0m /mnt/ramdisk
+#mount -t NOVA -o init /dev/pmem0 /mnt/ramdisk
 ~~~

-The above commands create a NOVA instance on pmem0m device, and mount on `/mnt/ramdisk`.
+The above commands create a NOVA instance on pmem0 device, and mount on `/mnt/ramdisk`.

 To recover an existing NOVA instance, mount NOVA without the init option, for example:

 ~~~
-#mount -t NOVA /dev/pmem0m /mnt/ramdisk
+#mount -t NOVA /dev/pmem0 /mnt/ramdisk
 ~~~

 There are two scripts provided in the source code, `setup-nova.sh` and `remount-nova.sh` to help setup NOVA.